-You might not require the showcase £8,000-per-night Regent Suite’s 4,443 sq ft of space.
-But the fact is that all of the 375 suites on Explorer are much more spacious than many competitors—and this living space makes the entire cruise feel more tranquil: Explorer is not a place for queuing.
+You might not require the showcase £9,000-per-night Regent Suite’s 4,443 sq ft of space.
+But all of the 375 suites on Explorer are much more spacious than many competitors—and this living space makes the entire cruise feel more tranquil: Explorer is not a place for queuing.

 As for the food, this is gourmet cuisine throughout the ship.
 Guests can choose to lunch or dine in no fewer than six restaurants—all serving excellent and distinctive dishes.
 As well as pan-Asian cuisine in Pacific Rim, guests enjoy Parisian dining in Chartreuse, steaks in the surroundings of a private London club in Prime 7, the contemporary look of Compass Rose (only plates by Versace are good enough for this restaurant!) and the feel of the 1960s Italian Riviera in La Veranda.
 For hands-on cooking there is the Culinary Arts Kitchen, lessons included!